 Bonus: Borrowers can see the complete county list of California Conforming Loan Limits here.

-What, exactly is a conforming loan and when it loan considered a high-cost Jumbo?
+What, exactly is a conforming loan, and when is it loan considered a high-cost Jumbo?
 A conforming loan is one that meets the guidelines issued by Fannie Mae and Freddie Mac.
 This is important because the more competitive mortgage rates are generally reserved for conforming loans.
 By far the most popular among residential borrowers, nearly two out of every three mortgage loans made follow these guidelines.

 When Do Buyers Need Jumbo Financing?

 Such areas are labeled “high balance” but still fall into the conforming category and are eligible for sale in the secondary markets because they meet guidelines established by either Fannie or Freddie.
 In these geographic areas, a mortgage will be labeled jumbo if the loan amounts are higher than prevailing conforming limits.

 Jumbo loans follow basically the same set of approval guidelines as other mortgage types, but they are slightly more restrictive for approval.
 Most jumbo loans will require a down payment of at least 10% of the sales price of the home.
 However, some new options today also permit finance up to 95% for California buyers.
 Lenders generally provide slightly better terms and flexibility with a 20%+ down payment.

 Conforming loans only require a down payment of 3%-5% of the sales price.
 Of course, when the loan amount is greater than 80% of the value of the home, private mortgage insurance, or PMI, will be required.
 An additional PMI payment increases the overall monthly mortgage payment for a borrower but still preserves borrower assets.
 With a jumbo loan, there is no private mortgage insurance even for loans exceeding 80% loan to value.

 The credit score requirements for jumbo loans can also be higher.
-Conforming loans only requires a minimum credit score as low as 580 whereas a jumbo loan can require a minimum credit score to be 650-680 or even higher.
+Conforming loans only require a minimum credit score as low as 580 whereas a jumbo loan can require a minimum credit score to be 650-680 or even higher.

 Note: exact credit scores will depend on down payment and loan amount desired.
 Please see the complete chart on the Jumbo Purchase page.